* Euro zone bond yields broadly higher

 * Weaker euro keeps ECB policy outlook in focus

-* Spain in spotlight as Catalonia tensions simmer
+* Spain in spotlight as Catalonia set for general strike

-LONDON, Oct 3 (Reuters) - Germany led a rise in bond yields across the euro zone on Tuesday as strong U.S. data reinforced expectations of another interest rate rise this year by the Federal Reserve.
+LONDON, Oct 3 (Reuters) - Borrowing costs across the euro zone nudged higher on Tuesday as strong U.S. data reinforced expectations of another interest rate rise this year by the Federal Reserve.

 The U.S. Institute for Supply Management index, released on Monday, rose to 60.8 in September, from 58.8 in August, exceeding analyst expectations.
 The components of the index showed gains across the board.